 - You can use vanilla extract if you can’t find vanilla beans.

-- This mousse will keep for up to 3 days in an airtight container or up to 4 months in the freezer.
+- This mousse will keep for up to 3 days in an airtight container.

 SPECIAL NOTE